Footlight Fever

-Footlight Fever is a 1941 sequel to the 1940 comedy Curtain Call, with Alan Mowbray and Donald MacBride.
+Footlight Fever is a 1941 American comedy film directed by Irving Reis and starring Alan Mowbray, Donald MacBride, Elisabeth Risdon and Elyse Knox.
+Produced and distributed by RKO Pictures, it is a sequel to the 1940 film Curtain Call.

 Plot

 Alan Mowbray and Donald MacBride reprise their roles as theatrical producers Donald Avery and Geoffrey 'Jeff' Crandall.
 This time they try to con a millionairess into funding their latest show by posing as old friends of her lost love.